Suspect in slaying of U.S. Marines made 2014 trip to Mideast

 “There’s this misconception that Islam is a violent religion.
 Muslims are actually peaceful,” a 17-year-old Yasmeen Abdulazeez told the Chattanooga Times Free Press in 2010.

-The Islamic Society where Mohammod worshipped canceled activities to celebrate Eid, marking the end of Ramadan, but called all Muslims in the area to attend an event Friday night in solidarity with the victims.
+The Islamic Society mosque where Mohammod worshipped canceled activities to celebrate Eid, marking the end of Ramadan, but called all Muslims to attend a vigil at a Baptist church Friday night.

+Islamic Society member Dr. Mohsin Ali told the gathering that Abdulazeez “did his best to spread hatred and division.”

+“And we will not let that endure,” he said to a standing ovation.